wuduhren/cloud-function-datastore-tutorial/README.md

 # Overview
-By Cloud Function, we can save a log (or anything) to our Datastore without a server.
+With Cloud Function, we can save a log (or anything) to our Datastore without a server.
 A server-less log system!

 Cloud Function is a light-weight solution to deploy your service, especially when your need is to simply handle HTTP/HTTPS requests.
 Datastore can handle large amount of flow, charge relatively less price.
 And both of them have an user-friendly web console.